doyunglee/Lab4/README.md

 Take a look back at your previous labs.
 Pick one and sketch out how you would redesign the UI.
 Also consider the following:

 * How the user would get notifations from the app and when is it applicable to send notifications.
-* How the user will be asked for permissions

-Note: If you've gotten through Lab 3, we'd reccomend using this one since the permissions are applicable.